Updated on

 Does your blood test show very high B12 levels?

-We often get emails from concerned readers whose blood tests have returned with elevated B12 levels.
-We’re talking 1200, 1500, 2000, even 7500 pg/ml.
-Is there any reason for you to worry?
-And what does high vitamin B12 even mean?
+We often get emails from readers whose blood tests come back with elevated B12 levels.
+We’re talking levels like 1200, 1500, 2000, or even 7500 pg/mL.
+If your results are similar, is there any reason to worry?
+And what does a high vitamin B12 level even mean?

 The aetiological profile of high serum cobalamin predominantly encompasses severe disease entities for which early diagnosis is critical for prognosis.
 These entities are essentially comprised of solid neoplasms, haematological malignancies and liver and kidney diseases.
 This review reflects the potential importance of the vitamin B12 assay as an early diagnostic marker of these diseases.
 A codified approach is needed to determine the potential indications of a search for high serum cobalamin and the practical clinical strategy to adopt upon discovery of elevated cobalamin levels.
 While low serum cobalamin levels do not necessarily imply deficiency, an abnormally high serum cobalamin level forms a warning sign requiring exclusion of a number of serious underlying pathologies.
 Functional cobalamin deficiency can thus occur at any serum level.